jcreek/AutomatedAssessmentFeedbackAgent/README.md

 - See the [Official Rules](https://microsoft.github.io/AI_Agents_Hackathon/rules/)
 - Status: Hackathon prototype/MVP

----

-> An intelligent, automated system designed to significantly reduce teachers' workload by providing instant assessment and personalized feedback for student assignments.

----

-## 🎯 Key Features
+## 🎯 What It Does (Key Features)

-- **Automated Grading:** Instantly grades student submissions across various assignment types, including short answers, essays, and quizzes.
+- **Automated Grading:** Instantly grades student submissions (text or file) for any assignment/task.
-- **Personalized Feedback:** Provides detailed, actionable feedback tailored to each student's individual performance and learning needs.
+- **Personalized Feedback:** Actionable, contextual feedback including grade, strengths, areas for improvement, individualized activity, and teacher suggestion.
-- **Resource Recommendations:** Suggests targeted educational resources based on identified strengths and weaknesses to support ongoing learning.

----
+- **Assessment History:** All assessments are saved locally (browser localStorage) for later review and demo resilience.
+- **History Management:** Delete individual assessments or clear all history, with confirmation dialogs for safety.
+- **Navigation:** Seamless navigation between upload and results/history pages.
+- **Robust Error Handling:** Friendly, actionable error messages for upload, AI, or network issues.
+- **Loading Spinner:** Visual feedback while grading is in progress.
+- **Accessibility:** Screen reader-friendly, keyboard-accessible, and color-contrast aware.

 ## ⚙️ How It Works

-1. **Teacher uploads student submissions** through an easy-to-use interface.
+1. **Teacher uploads a student submission** (file or text) and assignment description.
-2. **AI analysis powered by Azure OpenAI and Cognitive Services** quickly assesses student work.
-3. **Detailed, individualized feedback** is generated immediately, enabling teachers to efficiently review and share results with students.

----
+2. **AI (Azure OpenAI)** generates instant, individualized feedback and a grade.
+3. **Results and assessment history** are displayed for review, deletion, or clearing.
+4. **All data is stored locally** (no backend required for history/demo).

 ## 🚀 Technical Stack